-- base: simple hive base with landing board, mouse guard, and reducible entrance
+- base: simple hive base with landing board and reducible entrance

 - 4 hive bodies: these are all medium sizes 8 frame boxes.
 Mediums instead of deeps to reduce the weight per box, making it more likely that you'll want to lift boxes to inspect the hive.
 Mediums are also narrower boxes, brining the overall dimensions of the cavity closer to that of a tall and skinny hollow tree (what bees have evolved from).
 All mediums so all the frames are interchangeable among all of the boxes.
 Simpler equipment means less to worry about and be confused about.

--1 deep hive body with a spacer: this allows you to buy some of the best local bees for your hive.
+-1 deep hive body with a spacer (optional, at no additional cost, just ask for it after you’ve ordered) : this allows you to buy some of the best local bees for your hive.
 They come in 5 frame deeps called a Nuc.
 You can put the 5 deep frames in this box and add 3 medium frames.
 There is a spacer under the 3 medium frames so bees will not build comb beyond the frame.
 This can stay on the bottom permanently or eventually be removed back to all mediums.
-The point is that this one add on is a temporary piece of equipment that allows you to get some of the best local bees.
+Without this deep box, you can still install a Nuc, but the frames will hang in two medium bodies.
+The point is that this one add on is an optional & temporary piece of equipment that allows you to get some of the best local bees.

 - fully assembled foundationless frames with wooden comb guides: we have extensive experience building and managing natural comb being built in top bar and warré hives.
 We add a triangular comb guide to the langstroth frames.
 This way you can encourage your bees to build straight, insuperable combs.
 We encourage you to keep mass produced wax foundation and plastic foundations.
 Instead let the bees do what they do beat, what they have evolved to do.
 Don't worry about small cell or drone cell or whatever.
 The bees will build comb cells the size they need.
 Again this is not only better for the bees but it simplifies your management of the hive.
 Foundationless frames also means you will have untainted while comb honey and wax.
 Both of these are highly valued for home use and for sale as cut comb and used in cosmetics.